dualra1n/dualra1n/tutorial.md

 # How do I delete the dualbooted iOS?

 1. To delete the dualbooted iOS, use the command: <code>./dualboot.sh --restorerootfs (iOSver) </code>.
-If you are using palera1n.sh (NOT PALERA1N-C) semi-tethered, you must add <code>--jail-palera1n</code> to the command.
+If you are using palera1n semi-tethered, you must add <code>--jail-palera1n</code> to the command.

 2. If you wish to remove the jailbreak alone, use the "restorerootfs" option in the dualra1n-loader.
 After rebooting and running --boot, if the device doesn't boot and you previously ran --jailbreak, you need to jailbreak again to boot the secondary iOS version.